Levantespot/Cheatsheets/Linux_tutorials.md

 ping www.baidu.com -c 4 # to see if you're connnected to the Internet

-su - OR su root # switch to the root account
+su - # switch to the root account su root # switch to the root account

 adduser 'username' sudo # add your account to the sudo group